yiisoft/yii2/docs/guide/start-looking-head.md

     - The Wiki Articles:
       The wiki articles are written by Yii users based on their own experiences.
 Most of them are written like cookbook recipes, and show how to solve particular problems using Yii.
-While the quality of these articles may be as good as the Definitive Guide, they are useful in that they cover broader topics and can often provide ready-to-use solutions.
+While the quality of these articles may not be as good as the Definitive Guide, they are useful in that they cover broader topics and can often provide ready-to-use solutions.
     - Books
 * [Extensions](http://www.yiiframework.com/extensions/):